ece362-purdue/f2022-public-labs/lab-12/lab12.md

 **Checkoff:** TA's, just make sure they have this subroutine completed correctly.

 ## 5: Helper Functions
+We didn't get around to showing this sort of code structure this semester.
+When you go on to do personal projects, senior design, and/or industry work, it's *sometimes* good to structure your code in a way that abstracts the hardware out for general use.
+This methodology is called a Hardware Abstraction Layer, and most of the time they're garbage.

+The problem with HALs is they're usually written with a specific purpose in mind (carrying data from one specific type of peripheral to/from the micro is a good example), and they use data structures and functions that are tailored to that purpose.
+Most of the time, it feels like interns write these because the actual engineers are busy doing something else.
+TI's MSP and STM's HALs are ones that I tend to encounter in the wild a lot, and they're almost completely useless, especially since you can't see the source code, so you don't know what's going on.

+Here, I am providing most of a HAl for your I2C.
+Look carefully at what's happening.
+All of this is similar to things that you've done in class, just instead of writing it yourself, a lot of it is prewritten.
+Some of it is not, and you must fill in a couple of marked-out gaps in this code.
+When you're done with this, these functions are useable and you don't have to mess with the code on the low-level side.
+Create a file in the `src` folder named `i2c.c.` Copy these functions into there.
 <!---
 ```C
 // Initialize I2C1 to 400 kHz